CuicuiZhao2018/MoAMN/README.md

 The existing codes: ROF, AA, BM3D, IRCNN

 The codes for MoAMNIRCNN and IRCNN need the MatConvNet package.
-The IRCNN denoiser used in the proposed model is the same as [3], and it is trained and plugin-and-play.
+The IRCNN denoiser is just a part of the proposed model and is the same as [3].
+This part is trained and plugin-and-play.
 So one can apply the code directly to image denoising, which does not need to train.

 Reference: